 Biological Applications builds on the first three, using these tools in combination with Brookhaven's Plant Science Laboratory to probe chemical messenger pathways and explore how environmental cues and/or genetic manipulations influence resource allocation.
 Our hypothesis is that an increased understanding of plant physiology will facilitate the manipulation of plant physiology both for improved biomass and biofuel production.
 This work directly supports the mission of the Department of Energy while providing technologies that are broadly transferable to other agencies.

-The Biosciences Department is part of the Environment and Life Sciences Directorate at Brookhaven National Laboratory.
+The Biological, Environmental & Climate Sciences Department is part of the Environment, Biology, Nuclear Science & Nonproliferation Directorate at Brookhaven National Laboratory.